 - Website: LiquidWeb.com

-Liquid Web is one of the leading managed WordPress hosting providers on the market.
+Liquid Web is one of the leading managed hosting providers on the market.
 It’s also a PCI compliant web hosting.

-Here’s what makes Liquid Web stands out from the rest.
+Here’s what makes Liquid Web stand out from the rest:

 - Both managed WordPress hosting and managed WooCommerce hosting (for eCommerce sites) are available.